 Held annually on the 22nd March, World Water Day is an official United Nations event, coordinated by UN Water in collaboration with governments and partners across the world.
 Its objective is to raise awareness about the global water crisis and support the achievement of Sustainable Development Goal (SDG) 6: water and sanitation for all by 2030.

-This year’s theme is all about what water means to people, its true value and how we can better protect this vital resource.
-The value of water is about much more than its price – water has enormous and complex value for our households, food, culture, health, education, economics, and the integrity of our natural environment.
+This year World Water Day 2023 asks people to “Be the change you want to see in the world” The value of water is about much more than its price – water has enormous and complex value for our households, food, culture, health, education, economics, and the integrity of our natural environment.
 If we overlook any of these values, we risk mismanaging this finite, irreplaceable resource.

-The good news is that you can do your bit for everyone, by reducing water waste.
+The good news is that by reducing water waste you can do your bit for everyone.
 There’s much you can do, including:

 - Taking a short shower, rather than a bath.

 - Turning off taps in-between rinsing your toothbrush when brushing your teeth.

 - Turning taps off tightly, to ensure they are not left dripping.